Abstract

 The cleanest way to model Dotball is as a graph.
 Each dot is a node.
 Each legal move between nearby dots is an edge.
 The ball's current location is the active node.
 A turn selects one legal edge from the current node to a next node.
 Goal lines or goal regions are terminal areas where scoring can occur.

 If an edge can be used only once, the game becomes a dynamic graph where every move removes or marks an edge.
 If dots can become blocked, occupied, or directionally constrained, the state must also track those restrictions.
 The full state is therefore more than the ball position.
-It includes the board dimensions, the used edges, any blocked nodes, the score, the player to move, and match rules such as first-to-3.
+It includes the board dimensions, the used edges, any blocked nodes, the score, the player to move, penalty-kick spots, Game Center side assignment, and match rules such as first-to-3.

 This matters because two positions that place the ball on the same dot may not be equivalent.
 The surrounding path history can completely change whether the next player has a winning route, a trap, or no meaningful attack.